All Products

 4. Application 1 resumes from being blocked and runs the DEL resource_1 command at the t4 time point to release the distributed lock that is held by application 2.

 This example shows that a lock needs to be released only by the client that sets the lock.
-Therefore, before a client runs the DEL command to release a lock, the client must run the GET command to check whether the lock was set by itself.
+Therefore, before a client runs the DEL command to release a lock, the client must run the GET command to check whether the lock was set by the client itself.
 In most cases, a client uses the following Lua script in Redis to release the lock that was set by the client:

 if redis.call("get",KEYS[1]) == ARGV[1] then